mattlean/lean-js-app-starter/docs/developing-with-docker.md

 For example, maybe I could have one project that is stuck on an old version of Node.js and another one that uses that latest version of Node.js.
 Upgrading or downgrading the installation of Node.js on my machine would mean breaking one of the projects, not to mention the annoyance of having to do that every time I switch between them.
 I could rely on something like [Node Version Manager](https://github.com/nvm-sh/nvm) to gain the ability of having multiple Node.js versions on one computer, but then I need to set that up and always make sure my project is running on the right Node.js version when I start it.
 I might be willing to live with that, but what if I'm working with a service that doesn't have solution like Node Version Manager available for me?

-Docker completely avoids this issue because from my native machine's perspective, the only dependency that needs to be installed is Docker itself.
+Docker completely avoids this issue because from my native machine's perspective.
+The only dependency that needs to be installed is Docker itself.
 I can completely forget about the million other services and dependencies like Node.js, PostgreSQL, React, or whatever.
-Now I can have one project rely on my global installation of Node.js and use the Docker dev environment for the other one, or maybe I could just have both projects use two separate dev environments, eliminating my computer's Node.js installation as a factor all together.
+Now I can have one project rely on my global installation of Node.js and use the Docker dev environment for the other one, or maybe I could just have both projects use two separate Docker dev environments, eliminating the need for my computer's Node.js installation all together.

-Once Docker is installed, all you need to do is run `docker compose up` to turn on the dev environment which will handle everything for you.
-When you're done working, simply run `docker compose down` to turn it all off.
+Once Docker is installed, all you need to do is run `docker compose up` to turn on the dev environment.

 ## Downsides